Man testifies against R. Kelly in sex-trafficking trial

 Afterward, “he told me to keep between him and me,” he said.

-In a later episode, Kelly “snapped his fingers three times” to summon a naked girl from where she was hiding under a boxing ring to give Kelly and the witness oral sex, the man told the jury.
+In a later episode, Kelly snapped his fingers to summon a naked girl from where she was hiding under a boxing ring to give Kelly and the witness oral sex, the man told the jury.

 He kept seeing Kelly after that because “I really wanted to make it in the music industry," he said.